 To some extent, this word can also mean 'to revenge'.
 When kid A punches kid B, the mother of kid B might say to him (kid B) no mas ya embesti.

 This word is spelled as envisti in Camins’ Chabacano dictionary.
 He defines it as: to stand up to a challenge.

-This word can be pronounced in many ways: imbesti, embisti, and imbisti.
-I don’t believe I have heard anyone say envisti though (with an n).
+This word can be pronounced in many ways: imbesti, embisti, embesti, and imbisti.

 This word is curiously not found in Rolando Arquiza Santos’ more recent Chabacano dictionary.
-He might have spelled the word differently than what I imagined which possibly made me miss finding this word in his dictionary.
+He might have spelled the word differently than what I imagined which might have made me miss finding this word in his dictionary.